 “We believe today’s ODYSSEY results are exciting for the FH community because we now know that PCSK9 inhibitors can increasingly play an important role in reducing morbidity and mortality in those with heart disease and at highest risk”

-— Katherine Wilemon, Founder and CEO of the FH Foundation
+— Katherine Wilemon, Founder and CEO of the Family Heart Foundation

 “The findings from ODYSSEY Outcomes were largely consistent with that of the previously reported FOURIER trial.
 Though ODYSSEY enrolled higher risk patients and followed them for a longer period, the risk reduction in the primary outcome was similar.
 Whether that was due to the more intensive background statin treatment or the reality that we have reached the limits of what dramatic LDL-C reduction can deliver is uncertain.
 In any event, this confirms that PCSK9 inhibition is an effective strategy for high risk patients.
 It is a success for clinical science and our patients.”

-— Michael Shapiro DO, FH Foundation Board Member, Oregon Health & Science University, Knight Cardiovascular Institute
+— Michael Shapiro DO, Family Heart Foundation Board Member, Oregon Health & Science University, Knight Cardiovascular Institute